IgorLeanca/codexIsoTls/README.md

 # ISO 8583 Socket Sender

-This repository contains a minimal Java 8 application that sends an ISO 8583 message, provided as a hexadecimal string, to the host `hostigor` on port `8056` over a TLS-encrypted socket.
+This repository contains a minimal Java 8 application that sends an ISO 8583 message, provided as a hexadecimal string, to the host `hostigor` on port `8056` over either a TLS-encrypted or plain TCP socket.

 ## Prerequisites